If you’re wondering if you can tile over tile, the answer is yes — but there are a few things to keep in mind.

 - Cut Door Jambs: Use a jamb saw, or handsaw and spacer block, to cut door jambs to the proper height.

-- Layout Tile: Layout the tile pattern on the floor by popping chalk lines to use in aligning the tile.
+- Layout Pattern: Layout the pattern on the floor by popping chalk lines to use for aligning.

 - Allow Adhesive to Set: Allow the thin-set adhesive to dry for 24 hours or more.